manugupta-or/homepage-v0/_pages/cv.md

   - /resume
 ---

 Full CV in <b>PDF</b> format.
-A brief details on my education, work experience and
+A brief details of my education, work experience and research interests are included below.

 {% include base_path %}